jmatute/RadialShinyGadgets/README.md

 ## Star Coordinates

-The following package is creates a RShiny Gadget for Star Coordinates which allows for initial data exploration.
+The following package creates a RShiny Gadget for Star Coordinates Plot which can be used for initial data exploration.

 * **param** *df:*  A dataframe with the data to explore.
 It should contain only numeric or factor columns.